stoeps13/connections-doc/source/admin/secure/t_admin_config_ajax_proxy_feature.md

     </proxy:policy**--**>
     ```

+    !!! note
-    **Note:** Do not enable this policy on internet-facing deployments because it can allow unauthorized access to internal servers.
+    Do not enable this policy on internet-facing deployments because it can allow unauthorized access to internal servers.

 6. You can optionally specify values for the following proxy:meta-data properties.
 Add any custom configurations before these proxy:meta-data elements.